-Chantelle joins Funders for LGBTQ Issues after almost two decades working in the nonprofit sector.
+Chantelle Fisher-Borne is a longtime community builder and resource mobilizer from Southern Louisiana, a descendent of Catholic Cajuns, who’s made her home in Durham, North Carolina, for over 20 years.
 Her professional career began in the public health field with a focus on community development and LGBTQ youth.
 She has worked to address issues of affordable housing and homelessness through transforming community based services to better meet the needs of families living in poverty.
-Most recently, she has been working in the philanthropic sector as a consultant supporting funders concerned about issues of poverty and economic justice.
-Chantelle has a proven track record of working with groups tackling tough issues such as poverty, homelessness and religious based bigotry in the South.